parmarvhv/Paginator/Pods/Target Support Files/Pods-Paginator/Pods-Paginator-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## PullToRefresh
+## SSPullToRefresh

-Copyright (c) 2012-2016 Sam Soffes, http://soff.es
+Copyright (c) 2012-2014 Sam Soffes, http://soff.es

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the